-The supplemental EIS correctly predicted the following with regard to gear loss:
+The SEIS correctly predicted the following with regard to gear loss and related fishing mortality:

-"...fishing mortality caused by the lost gear.
 There are several reasons why an IFQ program is expected to decrease gear losses and the associated costs.
 First, it would reduce the amount of gear that is on the grounds at any one time, and therefore, reduce the amount of gear that becomes tangled.
 Second, it would increase the willingness of fishermen to take more time to avoid tangling gear and to retrieve lost or tangled gear.
 It would do so by decreasing the opportunity cost of the time required either to set gear so that it is less likely to become tangled or to retrieve it.
 Third, it would eliminate the current gear losses that occur because fishermen set more gear than they can retrieve before the end of the brief halibut openings.
 Finally, it would allow fishermen to fish at a pace and in areas, time periods, and weather conditions that decrease gear losses."
-[Page 2-6.]
+SEIS, pages 2-6.

-The 1992 Supplemental EIS on the halibut/sablefish IFQ program stated, "There are principally two types of costs associated with gear losses in the halibut and sablefish fishery.
+The SEIS stated, "There are principally two types of costs associated with gear losses in the halibut and sablefish fishery.
 There are (1) cost of replacing lost gear, and (2) harvest forgone due to the fishing mortality caused by the lost gear."
-[Page 2-6.]
-The supplemental EIS estimated that, in 1990, 1,860 skates of gear and two million pounds of halibut were lost.
-[Page 2-6.]
+Id.
+The SEIS estimated that, in 1990, 1,860 skates of gear and two million pounds of halibut were lost.
+Id.

-In its' annual reports, under the category of waste, the International Pacific Halibut Commission ("IPHC") includes the mortality of halibut due to lost gear.
-In the 1994 Annual Report (Appendix 2), waste was recorded at 2.85 million pounds.
-The 1995 and 1996 Annual Reports recorded waste as 1.0 and 1.3 million pounds, respectively (Appendices 3 and 4).
-This represents a 59.65% reduction in waste, or an annual savings of approximately 1.7 million pounds of halibut.
-This compares impressively with the 50 percent saving predicted by the supplemental EIS.
-Based on the 1997 Seward, Alaska price for halibut (approximate average, \$2.10/lb), the saving this year due to reduced waste is approximately \$3.5 million.
+In its annual reports, under the category of waste, the IPHC includes the mortality of halibut due to lost gear.
+In the 1994 Annual Report, waste was recorded at 2.85 million pounds.
+The 1995 and 1998 Annual Reports recorded waste as 1.0 and 1.9 million pounds, respectively.
+This represents a 48% average reduction in waste, or an annual savings of approximately 1.4 million pounds of halibut.
+This compares impressively with the 50 percent saving predicted by the SEIS.
+Based on the 1999 Seward, Alaska price for halibut (approximate average, \$2.10/lb), the saving due to reduced waste is approximately \$2.94 million.

 The lost fishing gear in the halibut derbies was primarily the result of 4,000 to 6,000 vessels setting their gear all at the same time, and the gear becoming entangled.
 Gear lost in this manner is a thing of the past.
-The supplemental EIS estimated the value of lost gear at \$2.0-\$2.4 million per year in the halibut derbies.
-[Page 2-6.]
+The SEIS estimated the value of lost gear at

+\$2.0-\$2.4 million per year in the halibut derbies.
+SEIS, pages 2-6.
 Under the IFQ program, the vessels share the grounds over an 8-month season.
 Gear can be lost due to the normal hang-up on the bottom, but the large amounts of gear lost during the halibut derbies from gear conflicts has come to an end.

-There has also been a savings in the amount of gear a vessel purchases for a season.
-It was not uncommon for vessels to pre-bait and set 80 to 130 skates of gear during a derby openings.
-Vessels are now fishing similar to pre-derby operations using 50 to 70 skates of gear.
-Additionally, the vessel operators, prior to IFQs, used two different types of gear-one for halibut and one for sablefish.
+There has also been a saving in the amount of gear purchases for each vessel each season.
+It was not uncommon for vessels to pre-bait and set 80 to 130 skates of gear during a derby opening.
+Vessels are now fishing with 50 to 70 skates of gear.
+Additionally, the vessel operators, prior to IFQs, used two different types of gear--one for halibut and one for sablefish.
 Many harvesters are now using their sablefish gear to harvest the halibut quotas, further reducing gear-related costs to the fleet.

-The supplemental EIS predicted a 50% reduction in gear needed to harvest the same amount of fish.
-Page 2-7.
-The supplemental EIS properly predicted that significantly less gear would be set out.
+The SEIS predicted a 50% reduction in gear needed to harvest the same amount of fish.
+SEIS, pages 2-7.
+That document properly predicted that significantly less gear would be set out.